Jacques Delors: President of the European Commission

 Delors became the President of the European Commission in January 1985.
 During his presidency, he oversaw important budgetary reforms and laid the groundwork for the introduction of a single market within the European Community.
 It came into effect on 1 January 1993 and allowed the free movement of persons, capital, goods, and services within the Community.

-Delors also headed the committee that in early 1989 proposed the monetary union to create a new currency—the Euro—to replace individual national currencies.
-This was done in the 1992 Maastricht Treaty.
+Delors also headed the Committee for the Study of Economic and Monetary Union, widely known as the Delors Committee, that in early 1989 proposed the creation of a new currency—the euro—to replace individual national currencies.
+This was achieved in the 1992 Maastricht Treaty.